jcordry/effective-rotary-phone/lectureGit.md

 - **pull**, **fetch**: get the latest changes from the remote.
 - **push**: share the local changes with the remote.
 - **stage**, **add**: make a list of files to be committed.
 - **commit**: make a snapshot of the current project.
+Requires a comment.
-- **branch**: a labelled commit.
-Further commits will happen in this particular branch (independently from the rest of the development).
+  E.g.: "level 10, final version"

 ---